Ax8457/WriteUPs/Xmas_RootMe_2024/WrappedPacket/README.md

 - **First convertion (hex->str) :** _garbage_ + 4d337d0a + _garbage_ + _garbage_ + 4d337d0a
 - **second convertion :** M3} ...
 M3} ...
 M3}

-So it seems like we are able to retreive the flag extracted by end (because he is likely to be short, ~20 chars).
+So it seems like we are able to retreive the flag extracted by hand (because he is likely to be short, ~20 chars).
 By doing exactlty the same thing for upper packet starting from the last ICMP packet (with filter data in wireshark indeed) we can progressively retreived plain texts below :
 - _4s_R00T-4s_R00T-4s_R_
 - __Chr1stM_Chr1stM_Chr_
 - _RM{M3rryRM{M3rryRM{M_